tyroguru/BPFTrace-hol/uprobe.md

 0000000000595ef0 g     F .text  0000000000000998              Oomd::Oomd::updateContext(std::unordered_set<Oomd::CgroupPath, std::hash<Oomd::CgroupPath>, std::equal_to<Oomd::CgroupPath>, std::allocator<Oomd::CgroupPath> > const&, Oomd::OomdContext&)
 00000000005953e0 g     F .text  0000000000000b02              Oomd::Oomd::updateContextCgroup(Oomd::CgroupPath const&, Oomd::OomdContext&)
 ```

+*NOTE:* When tracing C++ applications you must use the *mangled* name of the function in your probe specification.
+Obviously this can get pretty horrible (especially with templates).

 If you're going to trace a dynamically linked library, it can be a nice sanity
 check to see what your application is going to link against: